arduino/help-center-content/content/Software Support/Upload/Fix-udev-rules-on-Linux.md

 * UNO WiFi Rev2
 * Nano Every

-Missing udev rules can result in these errors:

-* `avrdude: usbdev_open(): cannot open device: Permission denied`
-* `avrdude: jtag3_open_common(): Did not find any device matching VID 0x03eb and PID list: 0x2145`
-* `Failed uploading: uploading error: exit status 1`

 Follow these steps:

 You can set the udev rules by running `post_install.sh` as root:

 1. Go to the [post_install.sh file in the GitHub repository](https://github.com/arduino/ArduinoCore-mbed/blob/main/post_install.sh).

-1. Download the file to your computer.
+2. Download the file to your computer.

    ![The "Download raw file" button on github.com](img/github-udev-download.png)

-1. Open your Download folder in Terminal:
+3. Open your Download folder in Terminal:
    * **On Ubuntu:** Open the Files application and navigate to your Download folder.
 Right-click on an empty area inside the folder (not on a file) and select **Open in Terminal**.
    * Open Terminal, and navigate to your Download folder:

      `cd ~/Downloads`

-1. Run this command:
+4. Run this command:

    `sudo ./post_install.sh`

-1. If prompted, enter your password, and press Enter again.
+5. If prompted, enter your password, and press Enter again.

 Try uploading your sketch again.